Enhancing Smart Contract Security Analysis with Execution Property Graphs: Traversals-based Security Analysis

 For example, in the context of a reentrancy attack (cf. Section~\ref{sec:running-example}), the attacker can repeatedly invoke a vulnerable contract in a reentrant fashion.
 To detect such an attack, it is vital to pinpoint the specific asset transfers associated with the reentrant contract calls.
 Moreover, a reentrancy attack exploits the inconsistent contract state, which is modified subsequent to the malicious asset transfer.
 The extensive runtime information contained in the \EPG enables the detection of suspicious execution patterns, such as reentrant contract invocations and inconsistent contract states.
 This identification can be achieved by traversing the graph and conducting an appropriate search, as further elaborated in Section~\ref{sec:reentrancy}.

-We therefore propose a method based on \EPG traversals to enable automated transaction security analysis.
+We therefore propose \framework{}, a framework employs \EPG traversals to enable automated transaction security analysis.
 The goal of traversing the \EPG is to infer high-level semantic information from low-level graphic representations and subsequently identify malicious logic patterns.
-This inference process does not necessitate the knowledge of the application-level logic, rendering the identification methodology more generic and extensible.
-Nonetheless, for specific vulnerabilities, such as price manipulation, relying solely on graph traversal may result in high \FPR and \FNR.
-To address these vulnerabilities, our methodology also supports integrating corresponding domain knowledge (e.g., estimating price change to detect price manipulation attack) into the traversal process, which can substantially decrease the \FPR and \FNR.
+This inference process does not necessitate the knowledge of the application-level logic, rendering the methodology more generic and extensible.
+Nonetheless, for specific attacks, such as price manipulation, relying solely on graph traversal may result in high \FPR and \FNR.
+To address these attacks, our methodology also supports integrating corresponding domain knowledge (e.g., estimating price change to detect price manipulation attack) into the traversal process, which can substantially decrease the \FPR and \FNR.
 We present the details in Section~\ref{sec:evaluation}.